ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 $$

 From the derivation, it is easy to see that relation between MC and ATC is equivalent with AVC (AVC can also be replaced with ATC).
-Since the relation holds for opposite inequality, we can understand that Intersection between MC curve and AVC (ATC) is the miniumum point of AVC (ATC).
+Since the relation holds for opposite inequality, intersection between MC curve and AVC (ATC) is the miniumum point of AVC (ATC).
+(Refer to Exihibit 17 in [^1])

 ## 3. Under Perfect Competition